AleksandarDzudzevic/Project_Unit_3/README.md

  2. Differentiates normal readers and editor accounts which would have an option to add articles if their account is authorized as a journalism club member.Viewers can only read.
 Editors have a feature of adding articles.
  3. Application will have a feature to add an article and safely store it.
  4. Option to add a picture inside of the article, allowing full expirience of digital newspapers.
- 5. Option to view past articles containing the author, title, date, picture and its content.
+ 5. Option to view past articles containing the author, title, picture and its content.
  6. Option to delete articles created by the user logged in.